redhatNORDICS/consulting-lab/roles/libvirt_network/README.md

 - Configures the virtual networks
   You can choose between different network "types".
-- Integrates with the firewall role.
+- Integrates with the firewall role. (wip)

 ## Network

-As desribed in <insert link here>, libvirt creates the networks and the bridges that your VM's connect to.
+As desribed in <insert link here>, libvirt_network creates the networks and the bridges that your VM's connect to.
 The labhost/KVM host acts as the gateway to all these networks.
 You can choose between X different network modes.